ExtremeAddons/hdri_maker_docs/docs/_build/html/_sources/youtube_video.rst.txt

 World manipulation
 ******************

-In questo tutorial viene mostrato come manipolare Il background del mondo tramite il pannello World di HDRi Maker.
+- In this tutorial you can see how to manipulate the world background using the World panel of HDRi Maker.

 .. raw:: html